How to Change SRD Phone Number in 2026 β All Methods

 |

-Verification Unsuccessful photo does not match DHA records |
+“Photo does not match DHA records” |

-Your live face did not match the Department of Home Affairs photo |
+Your face did not match your Home Affairs photo |

-Visit your nearest DHA office to update your records, then try again.
-Or visit a SASSA office for in-person capture |
+Visit a DHA office to update your photo, or visit a SASSA office for in-person capture |

 |

-The face-scan was cut off midway, or you hit the maximum online attempts |
+Face scan cut off midway, or max attempts reached |

-Wait 24 hours and try again.
-If you have hit the max online retries, you must visit a SASSA office |
+Wait 24 hours and retry.
+If it keeps happening, visit a SASSA office |

 |

-Can appear when SASSA systems are overloaded or undergoing maintenance |
+SASSA system overloaded or under maintenance |

-Wait a few hours and try again, preferably on mobile data.
-If it persists, call 0800 60 10 11 |
+Wait a few hours, switch to mobile data, or call 0800 60 10 11 |

 All Methods Side by Side